| Position | Professor |

 J Abadie, et al. (The LIGO and Virgo Collaborations) `Directional limits on persistent gravitational waves using LIGO S5 science data' Physical Review Letters, 107 271102, 2011.

-My research interests include interferometry development for precision measurement related to gravitational wave detection, such as the development of squeezed light sources and low-frequency gravitational force sensors, as well as commissioning of the Advanced LIGO interferometers.
+My research interests include interferometry development for precision measurement related to gravitational wave detection, such as the development of quantum squeezed light sources and low-frequency gravitational force sensors, as well as commissioning of the Advanced LIGO interferometers.
 Half of my research is also devoted to developing measurement technologies for space applications, including coherent free space laser links, coherent beam combining for high power laser systems, and precision laser tracking and remote manouevring of space debris.